Dental Hygienist Schools

 According to the American Dental Hygienists’ Association, many CODA-accredited programs offer online and hybrid options for prospective dental hygienists seeking both quality and flexibility in course completion.

-The ADHA reports that the fully online options are typically for students who already have associate degrees or certificates in dental hygiene and are interested in degree completion programs to earn a bachelor of science in dental hygiene (BSDH).
-These accredited degree-completion programs, such as one at Wichita State University, offer all classes online, including educational methodology in dental hygiene; population health management in dental hygiene; research and evidence-based practice in dental hygiene; and issues in dental hygiene.
+The ADHA reports that the fully online options are typically for students with associate degrees or certificates in dental hygiene and are interested in degree completion programs to earn a bachelor of science in dental hygiene (BSDH).
+These accredited degree-completion programs, such as one at Wichita State University, offer all classes online, including educational methodology in dental hygiene, population health management in dental hygiene, research and evidence-based practice in dental hygiene, and issues in dental hygiene.

-However, most entry-level dental hygienist programs require a classroom or clinical component due to the hands-on nature of the profession.
+However, due to the hands-on nature of the profession, most entry-level dental hygienist programs require a classroom or clinical component.
 Students may be required to return to campus for laboratory or clinical practicums.

 Please note that the following programs require prior completion of an associate degree or certificate in dental hygiene.
 Students in these programs are generally practicing dental hygiene and looking to advance their qualifications.